 Money order fraud involves forged or altered certified checks and money orders, typically drawn on an overseas bank, that are issued to an unsuspecting person.
-The person is assured that a money order or certified check is "as good as cash."
+The person who receives the money order or certified check is assured it is "as good as cash."
 The victim deposits the check into a bank account, and initially the check clears.
 The person then withdraws part or all of the funds, and wires them to the person who sent the check.
 The check is then dishonored as a forgery, and the bank withdraws the money from the victim's account or demands repayment from the victim.

 Many people who fall victim to this fraud think that they protecting themselves by checking with the bank to be sure that the check has cleared before they withdraw any money.
 Unfortunately, this fraud is based upon laws which require banks to make deposits available to their customers within a specified period of time, which is usually significantly shorter than the amount of time it takes for the bank to determine that the check is no good.